lypiut/WhereAmI/README.md

 # WhereAmI

-An easy to use Core Location library in Swift, with few lines of code you can obtain
+An easy to use Core Location library in Swift with few lines of code you can obtain:
-- The current location
+- the current location
-- The current address
+- the current address

 ##Requirement